windmaomao/adventofcode/2019/README.md

 - Vital parameter is the mostly effective way, try derive one early one
 - Debug on middle result early and print out often

+## Day 11

+Fully prepared for it, however ended with long time spent on debugging for second part, lesson learned

+- Refactor your code, make sure interface is precise
+- When not working, debug it through